Eigenbilzen

 Eigenbilzen is a village and former municipality in the Bilzen municipality of the Limburg province in the Flemish Community of Belgium.
-Eigenbilzen was an independent municipality until 1977 when it merged into Bilzen.
+Eigenbilzen was an independent municipality until 1977 when it merged into Bilzen during the fusion of the Belgian municipalities.

 History

 The village was first mentioned in 1096 as Eigenbilesen.
 Prehistoric and Roman remains have been discovered in the area.
 In 1871 a tumulus was discovered at the Kannesberg which dated from 400 B.C.
 Furthermore three Roman villas, and a Roman cemetery were discovered.
 The Roman road connecting Tongeren to Maastricht used to pass through the village.

 Zangerheide Castle was built in 1423.
 In 1680, the family of de Heusch de Zangerye became manor of the village, and resided in the castle.
 The castle was torn down in the early 19th century.

 In 1864, the Hasselt-Maastricht railway was opened with a station for Eigenbilzen.
 The railway line was closed for passengers in 1954, and goods in 1992.
 In 1977, the municipality merged into Bilzen.